 HEART, his next solo venture, was released the next summer , but unfortunately a lack of support from CBS was evidenced by not even a single being released.
 He returned with PLUS SIGNS almost 6 years later in 1990.
 Though he was obviously playing to a narrower crowd than the better part of a decade before, it was widely heralded as one of the year's sleeper hits.
 Backed by a national tour which took him back to his roots playing the smaller venues and towns across the country, "Creepin' Peepin' Baby Blues" (first performed during the '83 reunion), "One Day Soon", "Take One Away", "Free" and "The Rock's Steady" showcased his wide array of influences and showed the world one of Canada's greatest exports was back.
 Curiously though, he wasn't.
 He again dropped out of sight shortly thereafter, preferring to stay in the background doing session work.
 A retrospective called THE BURTON CUMMINGS COLLECTION was put out in '96 on Rhino Records and highlighted his career, containing some of his greatest works as well as some remixes and previously unreleased material.

 1996's UP CLOSE AND ALONE was the next we heard of Burton.
 An intimate interaction with the crowd at Toronto's Glen Gould Theatre, the record was him and his piano ... that's all.
-With simple interpretations of solo classics as well as some tracks recorded with The Guess Who, UP CLOSE AND ALONE was easily the year's most under-rated records.
-Certified gold in only a few months, it proved Cummings' recognition as one of the most inspirational artists in rock and his absolutely legendary status in Canada.
+With simple interpretations of solo classics as well as some tracks recorded with The Guess Who, UP CLOSE AND ALONE was easily one of the year's most under-rated records, even though it was certified gold in only a few months.
 After a series of packed North American dates without a backup band, he again slipped out of the foreground, retreating to the seclusion of his California home.
 He reunited with his Guess Who buddies again in 1998 to help raise funds for the Red River flood victims.

 In 2002 new-country star Gil Grand had a hit with a remake of "Break It To Them Gently".
 Burton meanwhile had again drifted back into the shadows, coming out now and then for other projects, including participating on Danielle French's 2003 release PIECE.
 Still scrapping with Kale over the name of The Guess Who, Cummings and Bachman released THE CUMMINGS/BACHMAN SONGBOOK in 2006, a retrospective of their individual and collective recording careers, and began a series of North American gigs with The Carpet Frogs backing them up to promote it.